ZosiaSiem/PaczkomatyAPI/README.md

    DB_NAME= <databasename>
    JWT_KEY= <secret>
 4. Create connection to your database
-5.Then launch the api with:
+5. Then launch the api with:
 nodemon server.js

 # Overview